A LEGACY OF CHOICE

-Miami-Dade County Public Schools offers a wide variety of choices.
-Choice schools/programs allow you to elect out of an assigned boundary school.
-Most choice schools/programs specialize in a specific area of interest and offer our students the opportunity to grow to their fullest potential.
-There are choice schools/programs for students as young as 4 years old.
+Miami-Dade County Public Schools offers a wide variety of curriculum choices.
+Magnet schools/programs allow you to elect out of an assigned boundary school.
+Most Magnet schools/programs specialize in a specific area of interest and offer our students the opportunity to grow to their fullest potential.
+There are Magnet schools/programs for students as young as four years old.

 Magnet programs offer unique courses of study focusing on students’ special interests, talents, and abilities.
-Magnet programs are available to students under the following six themes of study: Careers & Professions, International Programs, Liberal Arts, Mathematics, Science, & Technology, VPREP- Virtual Offerings, Visual & Performing Arts
+Magnet programs are available to students under the following six themes of study: International Programs, Liberal Arts, STEM (Science, Technology, Engineering, Mathematics and Medical &Health Sciences), Virtual Offerings, Visual & Performing Arts

 Cambridge International Examinations

-Cambridge International Examinations (CIE) is the world’s largest provider of international education programs and qualifications for 5 to 19 year olds.
+Cambridge International Examinations (CIE) is the world’s largest provider of international education programs and qualifications for five to 19-year-olds.
 CIE is a not for profit organization and part of the University of Cambridge, one of the world’s top universities and trusted for excellence in education.
-The CIE qualifications are recognized by the world’s universities and employers and provides students with the best preparation for the next stage of their education, university and beyond.
+Recognized by the world’s universities and employers CIE provides students with the best preparation for the next stage of their educational goals, university, and beyond.

 Career academies combine a college-preparatory curriculum with a career-themed focus.
-Academic courses that meet high school graduation and college entrance requirements are linked with technical courses that focus on the academy’s theme and are aligned directly to priority workforce needs of the community.
-Career academies combine conceptual learning with relevant practical experience thus preparing students for both college and careers.
+Entrance requirements linked with technical and academic courses meet high school graduation and college benchmarks.
+Each academy’s theme is aligned directly to priority workforce needs of the community.
+Career academies combine conceptual learning with the relevant practical experience preparing students for both college and careers.
 Students enrolled in career academies follow a sequential program of study that leads to industry certification and opportunities to earn post-secondary credit and scholarships.
-Students choose career academies from 16 career clusters listed below, thus allowing them to make the successful transition between high school, college, and careers.

 K-8 Centers are configured to include students from Kindergarten through grade eight in a small school environment.
 The K-8 Center offers a tightly aligned curriculum for grade six through eight students that may focus on a specific theme or curriculum.
 A K-8 Center middle grade experience is not meant to be the equivalent of a traditional middle school environment.
 The range of electives, honors, and high school level courses available at the traditional middle school may be limited at a K-8 Center because of the smaller number of students in grades six through eight.
 Physical education and athletics may also be limited.